One- and two-particle spectral gap identities for the symmetric inclusion process and related models: Conservative SIP. Setting and main results

 \end{theorem}In view of the definition of ${\rm gap}_{\rm SIP}(G,\alpha)$ in \eqref{eq:gap-sip-def} and of the inequalities in \eqref{eq:gap-consistency}, the above limit is an asymptotic version of the two-particle spectral gap identity in \eqref{eq:conj}.
-Let us stress that this result holds true for any graph $G$ and integer $k\ge 3$.
-However, the case $k=2$ is excluded for a good reason, as shown in the following result. \begin{theorem} For some graphs $G=(V,(c_{xy})_{x,y\in V})$ and site weights $\hat\alpha=(\hat\alpha_x)_{x\in V}$, we have
+Let us stress that this result holds true for any graph $G$, \fs{positive site weights $\hat\alpha$,} and integer $k\ge 2$ \fs{(trivially, for $k=2$)}.
+However, the case \fs{$k=1$} is excluded for a good reason, as shown in the following result. \begin{theorem} For some graphs $G=(V,(c_{xy})_{x,y\in V})$ and site weights $\hat\alpha=(\hat\alpha_x)_{x\in V}$, we have

 \end{theorem} This inequality provides, if combined with \eqref{eq:gap-consistency} and the definitions in \eqref{eq:gap-RW}--\eqref{eq:gap-sip-def}, an instance of \eqref{eq:failure-gap}, namely, of the failure of the one-particle spectral gap identity in \eqref{eq:gap-identity}.
 The graphs $G$ and site weights $\hat \alpha$ which we adopt to prove this result are far from being intricate.
-In fact, we decide to take $G$ to be the most standard $d$-dimensional discrete torus, with $d\ge 2$ and sufficiently large size, and $\hat \alpha \equiv 1$.
+In fact, we take $G$ to be the standard $d$-dimensional discrete torus, with $d\ge 2$ and sufficiently large size, and $\hat \alpha \equiv 1$.
 These are just some of the possible examples that one could exhibit for proving \eqref{eq:failure-identity2}.
 Indeed, as it will become apparent from the proof, essentially any other sparse geometry for which the random walk's relaxation time (i.e., ${\rm gap}_{\rm RW}(G,\alpha)^{-1}$) is much smaller than the expected meeting time of two independent random walks initialized at equilibrium, will equally work.
 We refer to the subsequent section for further explanations.